Douglas Wood (writer)

-Douglas Wood is an author, writer, actor, creative executive, director and producer.
+Douglas Wood is an American author, writer, actor, creative executive, director, producer and professor.
 He has been a VP of Animation Development and Production for Steven Spielberg at Amblin Entertainment, Turner Pictures, Warner Bros. and Universal.

-Career Biography
+Biography

-Douglas Wood was born in Chicago, Illinois, United States where he acted in productions at The Next Theatre Company, The Goodman Theatre, Steppenwolf Theatre, Victory Gardens Theater, The Forum Theatre and The Second City among others.
+Wood was born in Chicago, Illinois, where he acted in productions at The Next Theatre Company, The Goodman Theatre, Steppenwolf Theatre, Victory Gardens Theater, The Forum Theatre and The Second City among others.
 He studied acting at Illinois State University and the Webber Douglas Academy of Dramatic Arts in London.
 Wood formed a comedy duo with Cheryl Rhoads entitled The Fine Line, playing comedy clubs and theaters in Chicago and later L.A., including The Improv and The Comedy Store.
 The Fine Line's vignettes on human relationships, entitled "An Evening with the Fine Line", ran for nine months in Chicago at the Ruth Page Theater.
 Upon arriving in L.A., Wood and Rhoads were spotted and signed by the William Morris Agency and they soon performed (twice) on The Merv Griffin Show.
 This led to Wood becoming a series regular and staff writer on the NBC variety series, The Motown Revue Starring Smokey Robinson.

-Wood has worked as the creative executive for the Annie award winning films The Iron Giant and Cats Don't Dance.
+Wood has worked as the creative executive for the Annie award winning films The Iron Giant and Cats Don't Dance as well as We're Back! and Balto.
 He also served as the creative executive for the Emmy Award winning TV series Tiny Toon Adventures and Animaniacs.
-Wood has created two successful animated television series: Little Einsteins for Disney and Mama Mirabelle's Home Movies for National Geographic (for which he also authored the children's book, When Mama Mirabelle Comes Home.)
+Wood has created two animated television series: Little Einsteins for Disney and Mama Mirabelle's Home Movies for National Geographic (for which he also authored the children's book, When Mama Mirabelle Comes Home.)

 In addition to his work for Disney, he has written television shows for children at Apple TV+ where he also served as Showrunner/Executive Producer on Duck & Goose, Nickelodeon, Discovery Kids, the BBC, Fremantle Media, Netflix, Cirque du Soleil, Mattel, DHX and more.
 Molly of Denali, a PBS series on which Wood was Story Editor, won a Peabody Award.

 In 2011, Wood directed, produced (with Jennifer Clymer) and wrote (with Maureen Kelly) live-action short, Hi, Lillian which starred veteran actor, Pat Crawford Brown, an improv student of Wood's at the MPTV Fund.
 The film won the Audience Award for Best Short at three film festivals: Dances With Films '15, Prescott Film Festival 2012, and the 12th Annual Valley Film Festival.
 Wood also won an award for Best Emerging Filmmaker at the Prescott Film Festival.
 Hi, Lillian was an Official Selection at the AWEsome Film Festival in San Jose, CA, the Reel Recovery Festivals in L.A., NY, American Independent Film Festival, the Legacy Film Festival in San Francisco and the Seoul International Senior Film Festival in Seoul, Korea.